panewu/urunan/README.md

 dfx deploy
 ```

+Please be mind that `cargo` must be installed through the official installation on the web.

 Once the job completes, your application will be available at `http://localhost:4943?canisterId={asset_canister_id}`.

 If you have made changes to your backend canister, you can generate a new candid interface with